yuki-kimoto/webdbviewer/README.md

     prove t

-If "All tests successful." is shown, setup process is success.
+If "All tests successful" is shown, setup process is success.

 ## Configuration